Go to: Special Programs - Reading & Discussion Series - Books - Online Resources

 Tuesday, February 28th, 7 pm

-Susan Strane will talk about her book: A Whole-Souled Woman: Prudence Crandall and the Education of Black Women.
+Susan Strane: A Whole-Souled Woman: Prudence Crandall and the Education of Black Women

-Prudence Crandall opened the first boarding school in America for African-American girls in Canterbury, Ct. in 1833.
+Susan will discuss her book on Prudence Crandall, who opened the first boarding school in America for African-American girls in Canterbury, Ct. in 1833.
 She advertised her school as a seminary for "young ladies and little misses of color."
 The town, however, was not pleased and their presence led to boycotts, intimidation, and the poisoning of their well.
 The school had become a cause celebre among abolitionists.
 Its defense was one of the first campaigns of the great William Lloyd Garrison.

 Wednesday, March 14th, 7 pm